• Skip to primary navigation

 Dipping a spring roll into a bowl of peanut sauce topped with crushed peanuts and sriracha.

-Growing up, Vietnamese spring rolls were one of mom's favorite things to make.
-I remember eating it almost weekly since it was so easy to make and so versatile.
+Growing up, Vietnamese spring rolls were one of Mom’s favorite things to make.
+I remember eating them almost weekly since they were so easy to make and versatile.
 Over the years, our spring rolls have evolved with new ingredients and variations to suit our changing tastes.
 Yet, the one constant has always been the peanut sauce.

-This spring roll sauce is savory, slightly sweet, nutty, creamy, crunchy, and spicy - everything a good dipping sauce should be.
+This Vietnamese peanut dipping sauce for spring rolls is savory, slightly sweet, nutty, creamy, crunchy, and spicy – everything a good dipping sauce should be.

 Equipment Needed